tadpol/Avrian-Jump/README.markdown

 However, recreating the Arduino IDE in HTML seemed like too much work.
 So the project was reduced into something much simpler.
 Mainly, a simple ladder language, and the Audioino bootloader.
-That still left the need for an assembler, which while still a fair amount of work, seemed a lot more managable.
+That still left the need for an assembler, which while still a fair amount of work, seemed a lot more managable.  (and besides, it kind of sounded like fun to write an assembler in javascript.)

 The Ladder
 ----------

 Each rung on the ladder has a single test and multiple actions.
 Tests can check the digital pins, analog pins, and a couple of variables.
-Each action and set a digital pin, a PWM output, or a variable.
+Each action can set a digital pin, a PWM output, or a variable.
 Analog, PWM, and variables are 16bit values.

 There is no 'setup()'.
 Analog pins are always analog inputs.
 When specified in a test, a